What to Know

 - It will likely be well into 2021 until vaccines are available to the general public.

-Initial allocations of COVID-19 vaccine arrived in Southern California Dec.
+The first allocations of COVID-19 vaccine arrived in Southern California Dec.
 13, marking a major milestone in the nation's largest vaccination effort.

 Here's what happens next, keys to vaccine distribution and other frequently asked questions.